unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 = Will my password protected content show up in Google search results? =

-No, your content won’t appear on Google and other search engine results once password protected by the Pro version.
 The Free version doesn't [block search engines from finding and indexing your content](https://passwordprotectwp.com/docs/block-google-search-indexing/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).
+However, your content won’t appear on Google and other search engine results once password protected by the Pro version.

 = Can I password protect parts of WordPress page content? =